-Golden lattes, avocado toast, weighted blankets.
-What do these three things have in common?
-You can have them all in bed?
-Sure.
-But more to the point, they are all massive trends right now.
-I’m sure you’ve already heard about all the benefits of a weighted blanket and how it can help alleviate your stress, insomnia, and lower your anxiety levels.
-Still, you might have seen it online and thought– this is far too expensive or I could make this!
-You might be right.
-Therefore, to help you out, I’ve put together a list of the best low-cost weighted blanket alternatives on the market!
+We’re sure you’ve already heard about all the benefits of a weighted blanket and how it can help alleviate your stress, insomnia, and lower your anxiety levels.
+Still, you might have seen it online and thought– this is far too expensive!
+Therefore, to help you out, we’ve put together a list of the cheap weighted blanket alternatives you can try out!

-Or read my full article about best weighted blankets.
+You can also read our full article about best weighted blankets.

 Best Low-Cost Weighted Blanket Alternatives